Troubleshooting

 0 | Success | Nothing to do. |

-1 | Generic / uncategorized | Re-run with --verbose to see the underlying error. |
+1 | Generic / uncategorized | Re-run the command with --json and capture stderr. |

 2 | Invalid usage | hamtrax help <command> -- you're missing a flag or have a typo. |